 Other types of risks can affect any project, such as risks related to governance, operations, strategy, etc.

-Since software development projects can be affected by both negative and positive risks, there are different strategies to handle each type.
+Since software development projects can be impacted by both negative and positive risks, there are different strategies to handle each type.

 How to handle negative risks